8an3/mynotesrepo/00001_PRIORITIES_todo.md

 # PRIORITIES

 - [x] left off on new parts/accessores dashboard and tickets dashbaord pagination just stopped working beecause i think its not linked correctly from the laoder to the paginatrorfunction
+- [ ] need to put DealerBrandsActivate on current my page and display brands current my models

 - [ ] finish exercise page
 - [x] package.json     "postinstall": "prisma generate",